fortran-lang/webpage/source/learn/quickstart/arrays_strings.md

   array1(1:5) = 1  !
 Set first five elements to one
   array1(6:) = 1  !
 Set all elements after five to one

   print *, array1(1:10:2)  !
-Print out elements at odd indices print *, array2(:,1)  !
-Print out the first column in a 2D array
-  print *, array1(10:1:-1)  !
+Print out elements at odd indices, start at element 1, go up to element 10, in strides of 2 print *, array2(:,1)  !
+Print out the first column in a 2D array print *, array1(10:1:-1)  !
 Print an array in reverse